feakk/tarot-json/README.md

 ```
 This command excludes cards in horizontal, reversed, and horizontal reversed positions.

-The cards are all 350x600px, and are around 7.6MB total.
+The cards are all 350x600px, and are 7.37MB total.

 ## Copyright and license
 The [Rider-Waite-Smith deck][0] is public domain in the US, [but not currently in the EU][1].